 Foam filters are usually placed after the canister or primary filter, as they are not designed to handle larger debris.
 They are often washable, but you should check with the manufacturer first.

 The downside to this filter is that it can quickly become clogged, so it needs regular cleaning.
+If you have a Shark vacuum, we’ve written a detailed guide to cleaning a Shark’s foam filters.

 Disk filters are often made with paper or types of cloth.
 The disk shape allows them to fit into smaller devices, but they typically need to be cleaned more often than other types of primary filter.